BIDS/2018-06-11-bids/index.md

   displayed if the 'eventbrite' field in the header is not set.
 {% endcomment %}
 {% if page.eventbrite %}
+<h2>Registration</h2>
+<h4>This workshop is one of three workshops offered at BIDS.
+Please register for only one, as space is limited.</h4>
 <iframe
   src="https://www.eventbrite.com/tickets-external?eid={{page.eventbrite}}&ref=etckt"
   frameborder="0"